MailTape/MailTape-v1/_posts/2019-06-23-Entracte-Twist.md

 track5_link: 'https://mailtapesounds.s3.amazonaws.com/363/Track5.mp3'
 description: This morning, we take out the guitars, adjust our strings test the sound with the amp in boring neighbors...
-And let our fingers slide so that we can wake up our faithful on Sunday morning. <br><br> New-wave and post punk for your awakening?
+And let our fingers slide so that we can wake up our faithful on Sunday morning.
+New-wave and post punk for your awakening?
 And why not ...
 Entracte Twist" strays off the beaten track to offer us a selection worthy of the name.
 guest_color: rough